Woolgoolga to Ballina - Pacific Highway upgrade

 Telstra and Essential Energy will be carrying out utility adjustment and relocation work in the Pillar Valley and Tyndale and Maclean areas from January to July 2016 as part of the Woolgoolga to Ballina upgrade.
 This work includes minor vegetation clearing.

 Additional adjustment and relocation works on the Essential Energy network in the Maclean, Woodburn and Broadwater areas will be carried out from April to December 2016.
+This will include work at Maclean on Sunday 20 and 27 November 2016 from 7am-5pm.

 Project update now available